Citi Strata Elite Card $200 Annual Splurge Credit: Basically Good As Cash

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
 Citi is an advertising partner of OMAAT.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!

 The Citi Strata Elite℠ Card (review) is Citi’s new premium credit card.
-The card has a big welcome bonusmany people should be eligible for the product, and it’s a card that I recently applied for.
-There’s likely a particular interest in this card since Citi ThankYou points can be transfered to American AAdvantage.
+The card has a big welcome bonus that makes it worth applying formany people should be eligible for the product, and it’s a card that I recently applied for.
+There’s likely a particular interest in this card since Citi ThankYou points can be transferred to American AAdvantage.

 The card has a $595 annual fee, but offers a variety of perks that can help justify that.
-I’d like to cover some of the details of the specific benefits of the card, and in this post, I’d like to take a look at the $200 annual “Splurge Credit” offered by the card.
+These benefits include a $300 annual hotel credit, a $200 annual Blacklane credit, four annual Admirals Club passes, a Priority Pass membership, and more.
+In this post, I’d like to take a look at the $200 annual “Splurge Credit” offered by the card.
 I’d argue that this benefit is basically good as cash, so let’s cover the details…

 Details of the Citi Strata Elite Card Splurge Credit